Clinical Toxinology Resources Home

 Types of Venomous Snakes

-There are approximately 3,000 species of snakes globally, but only about 600 species are venomous and all of these are found in just 4 snake Families: Colubridae, Elapidae (includes sea snakes, subfamily Hydrophiinae), Atractaspidae, Viperidae.
+There are approximately 3,000 species of snakes globally, but only about 600 species are venomous and most of these are found in just three snake Families: Lamprophiidae (subfamily Atractaspidinae), Elapidae (includes sea snakes, subfamily Hydrophiinae) and Viperidae.
+In addition, there are a number of snakes known collectively as Non-front-fanged Colubroid (NFFC) snakes (formerly inaccurately grouped in an artificial family, the Colubridae) that are capable of inflicting envenomation, but only a few species are considered to venomous.

-These 4 families of venomous snakes are covered in separate pages:
+These four groups of venomous snakes are covered in separate pages:

 Elapidae